 Written by Eve’s mum – Sabrina

 At 3 months old, in November 2018, Eve’s specialist informed us that her condition was far more serious than we thought.
-She told us the abnormal skin on her brain and spine would likely be cancerous and would be very difficult to treat.
+The abnormal skin on her brain and spine would likely be cancerous and if so, would be very difficult to treat.
 There was a tiny outside chance that it would be benign, so we clung onto that hope.

 After further surgery in February 2019, a biopsy was taken from her spine and after 7 agonising weeks of waiting we finally had our result, Eve has cancer.
 We were devastated.
 Eve’s specialist recommended she started an oral chemo drug to slow down progression, it is not a cure, there is no cure.
 We administer the oral chemo drug at home every morning.
 It is not without its side effects, but we manage it all as best we can and take things day to day.

 Fast forward over 3 years and 3 more neurosurgeries to fix problems with her shunt and Eve is now a very active, very funny and fun-loving 4-year-old girl.
 She remains on chemotherapy every day and has exceeded the expectations of any doctor she has ever met.
 We were told when starting treatment that Eve would not have any more MRI’s because her prognosis was so poor, but now she has one every 6 months and so far, thankfully, there has been no changes.
 Scans are an incredibly anxious time for our family as we wait for results, wondering will this be the time when they give us bad news.

 Throughout it all, we have tried our best to keep things as normal as possible for Eve’s big sister Ayryn who absolutely adores her much longed for little sister.